-- Investigate to determine the validity of the missing person report - Make a determination as to the status of the missing student - Contact the appropriate university personnel - Notify any other appropriate outside law enforcement agencies within 24 hours after determining that the student is missing - If the missing student is under the age of 18 and is not an emancipated individual, notify the student's custodial parent or guardian listed in the records of the university within 24 hours of determining that the student is missing
+- Investigate to determine the validity of the missing person report, - Make a determination as to the status of the missing student, - Contact the appropriate university personnel, - Notify any other appropriate outside law enforcement agencies within 24 hours after determining that the student is missing, - If the missing student is under the age of 18 and is not an emancipated individual, notify the student's custodial parent or guardian listed in the records of the university within 24 hours of determining that the student is missing, - Identify the missing student's option of identifying a "confidential contact person" who will be notified if the student is determined to be missing.
+The confidential contact person's information must be provided to the Director of University Housing.
+Students can register such information in person at any time during normal business hours, Monday through Friday.
+The contact information will be confidential, accessible only to authorized campus officials, law enforcement and may not be disclosed except for in a missing person investigation.

-- Identify the missing student's emergency contact within 24 hours - Investigate and attempt to locate the missing student.
+emergency contact within 24 hours,

+Investigate and attempt to locate the missing student.
 If the student's disappearance is being handled by an outside law enforcement agency, UT Police will assist that agency.

-When making notification, provide as much information as possible regarding the missing student, including:
+When filing a missing student report, provide as much information as possible regarding the missing student, including:

-- Physical description - What the student was wearing when last seen - Where the student was last seen - What physical condition the student was in when last seen - If the student was driving or has a vehicle and its description - Any information related to medical or special conditions
+- Physical description, - What the student was wearing when last seen, - Where the student was last seen, - What physical condition the student was in when last seen, - If the student was driving or has a vehicle and its description, - Any information related to medical or special conditions.